 Community Centre in Towada Plaza

-Kengo Kuma and Associates designed a community centre which has a playroom, tatami room, and a cooking studio.
+Kengo Kuma and Associates designed a community center which has a playroom, tatami room, and a cooking studio.
 The programmes accommodate for tradition, the users, and user-space along with user-user interaction.
-The minimalistic interior is and clean, with wood, steel, concrete and glass being the most evident materials.
+The minimalistic interior is and clean, with wood, steel, concrete, and glass is the most evident materials.
 The programmed spaces surround the reception space, which leads out to the site.

 I’m not all that familiar with Kuma’s work, but his response to programme in this project is an impressive one, as he not only addresses concentrated matters fully, he adds in the cultural history of the context as well as a bigger demographic other than the average white male.

 - Photographs: Kenta Hasegawa